-Jazz and gyoza dumpling heaven, a cliffside temple, and art that is truly underground
+Jazz and gyoza dumpling heaven, a cliffside temple, and underground art

 - Eating your fill of the city's famed gyoza dumplings